-The Disability Law Center (DLC), the Center for Public Representation (CPR) and many others advocated for changes to these Crisis Standards of Care so that they comply with federal civil rights laws.
-They asked the MA Department of Health (DPH) to ensure that people with disabilities, seniors and people of color are not treated unfairly, because of their pre-existing medical conditions, assumptions about their disabilities, or quality of life, or because they have had difficulty getting health care in the past.
-On April 20, 2020, DPH revised its Standards to better protect these groups from discrimination.
+The Disability Law Center (DLC), the Center for Public Representation (CPR), and many others advocated for changes to these Crisis Standards of Care so that they comply with federal civil rights laws.
+They asked the MA Department of Health (DPH) to ensure that people with disabilities, seniors and people of color are not treated differently or unfairly, because of their pre-existing medical conditions, beliefs about their disabilities or quality of life, or because they have had difficulty getting health care in the past.
+The revised Standards contain important changes that should better protect these groups from discrimination, including: